Kakamotobi/Learned/JS/this.md

   - If several rules can be applied to the situation, prioritize.
 #### Order of Priority (Most to Least)
 - Explicit Binding --> `new` Binding --> Implicit Binding --> Default Binding
+##### Checklist
+1. Was `new` used to call the function? - `new` binding
+    - If so, `this` is the newly created object.
+2. Were methods like `call` or `apply` used to call the function?
+    - If so, `this` is the specified object. - explicit binding
+3. Was the function called as a part of a context object?
+    - If so, `this` is the context object.
+4. None of the above applies. - default binding
+    - If so, `this` is the `window` object or `undefined` depending on the strict mode.
 #### 1. Default Binding - Standalone Function Invocation
 - **This is the default rule that is applied whenever a standalone function is invoked AND if none of the other rules apply.**
   - *i.e. if a dot(`.`), `.call()`, `.apply()`, or `.bind()` is not being used.*